DUOBAT 120+ BATTEN SPORTS FLOOR

 To control the direction of – and distance between – the lower battens, every 5. row should be clipped-on to the lower battens as a start.
 Before installing the remaining upper battens, levelling of the substructure could be done more easily, see section 7.

-Note: Each end of a batten row must be fixed straight to the face wall batten, without any intermediate shock pad or wooden block, see drawing 5.1.
+Note: Each end of a batten row must be fixed to the face wall batten, with an intermediate wooden block, (do not use a shock pads) see drawing 5.1.
+The wooden blocks are delivered seperately in boxes.
 Batten end joints must not be in a line, but must be staggered 2 batten bay as a minimum.